Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8n11usVWIm0.md

 ### Transcript

-> probably i love that the the closed caption made soon to juice but whatever, yeah i fixed the closed captions by the way if you if you you guys didn't know that, fixed fixed it's still, it will still say weird things probably yeah yeah, yeah
+> probably I love that the the closed caption made soon to juice but whatever, yeah I fixed the closed captions by the way if you if you you guys didn't know that, fixed fixed it's still, it will still say weird things probably yeah yeah, yeah